 We started out with no office, staff, conferences, events or publications.

-Today, the ALA advocates for law reform across a broad range of issues at the state, territory and federal levels. a state and federal level.
+Today, the ALA advocates for law reform across a broad range of issues at state, territory and federal levels.
 We regularly provide submissions to parliamentary inquiries and give evidence at public hearings all over the country.
 We also work with civil society and industry in support of our members' interests.

 We also contribute regularly to public commentary and debate in the media, and feature across print, radio, TV and online media.

 We host six state and territory conferences annually throughout Australia, a medical law conference and a national conference, all of which provide valuable continuing professional development (CPD) points.